flutter/cocoon/app_dart/README.md

 1. [Download](https://github.com/protocolbuffers/protobuf/releases) and install
    the protocol buffer compiler (`protoc`).
 Once installed, update your `PATH` to include the path to the `protoc` binary.

+   On Linux, you may be able to use `sudo apt-get install protocol-compiler` to install.
+   On macOS, you may be able to use `brew install protobuf`

 2. Install the [`protoc_plugin`](https://pub.dev/packages/protoc_plugin) Dart
    package.
 Once installed, update your `PATH` to include the path to the